keich/UsbPrinterMon/README.md

 # UsbPrinterMon
-Example for reading data from usb printers.
+Example of use WinAPI for reading data from usb printers.